dhutchis/ModelTalk/README.md

 5. (*In Progress*) **How** shall we act so as to approach a desired long-term consequence?

 #### Presented
-1. 17 Wednesday 2013 -- Stevens [UPE](http://upe.acm.org "Upsilon Pi Epsilon")/SOCS "Tech Talk" Series
+1. 17 April 2013 -- Stevens [UPE](http://upe.acm.org "Upsilon Pi Epsilon")/SOCS "Tech Talk" Series
 2. 7 August 2013 -- [Sandia](http://www.sandia.gov "Sandia National Laboratories") Technical Seminar

 ### Thanks
-to Daniel Katz, Phil Schulman, Clint Hebard and Jane Hutchison.
+- to Daniel Katz, Phil Schulman, Clint Hebard and Jane Hutchison.
 I owe the talk to ideas and inspirations generated from our discussions.

-and to my partner in crime, *Gerardo Santacruz*.
+- and to my partner in crime, *Gerardo Santacruz*.
 Let's solve complex systems and discover meaning, one idea at a time.

 #### Resources